 My research and teaching explore issues of social justice in urban environments, with a special focus on health.
 I am active in research on planning and design for physical activity.
 My current research examines features of urban environments that are associated with decreased physical activity and increased obesity in rapidly growing cities in China.

-Day, K., Loh, L., Ruff, R., Rosenblum, R., Fischer, S. & Lee, K. (forthcoming).
+Day, K., Loh, L., Ruff, R., Rosenblum, R., Fischer, S. & Lee, K. (2015).
 Does bus rapid transit promote walking?
 An examination of New York City’s Select Bus Service, Journal of Physical Activity and Health.

 Day, K., Alfonzo, M., Chen, Y., Guo, Z. & Lee, K. (2013).
 Overweight, obesity, and inactivity and urban design in rapidly growing Chinese cities.
 Health & Place.

 Day, K., Alfonzo, M., Guo, Z. & Lin, L. (2013).
 Design of tall buildings and tall building districts to promote physical activity in China.
 CTBUH Journal, 4, 18–25.

 Boarnet, M.G., Forsyth, A., Day, K. & Oakes, J. M. (2011).
 The street level built environment and physical activity and walking: Results of a predictive validity study for the Irvine Minnesota Inventory.
 Environment & Behavior.